iceamdeveloper/iceam/wp-content/plugins/wc-aelia-foundation-classes/readme.txt

 This product includes GeoLite2 data created by MaxMind, available from [https://www.maxmind.com](https://www.maxmind.com).
 By using this software, you agree to use the GeoLite2 exclusively according to the terms set in the GeoLite2 End User License Agreement, which is available here: https://www.maxmind.com/en/geolite2/eula.
 If you do not wish to accept the terms, you must stop using the software immediately.

-##Requirements
+= Acknowledgements =
+* The Aelia Currency Switcher for WooCommerce includes GeoLite data created by MaxMind, available from https://www.maxmind.com.
+* The Aelia Currency Switcher for WooCommerce includes <div>icons made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>

+== Requirements ==
 * WordPress 4.0 or newer.
-* PHP 7.0 or newer.
+* PHP 7.1 or newer.
 * WooCommerce 2.6 or newer.

-## Notes
+= Notes =
-* This plugin is provided as-is, and it's not automatically covered by free support.
+* This plugin is provided as-is, and it's not covered by our support service.
 See FAQ for more details.

 == Frequently Asked Questions ==